 - (Deck 12) Mermaid Bar (Outside Deck Bar)

-- Wildlife Watching Experience (led by ORCA / wildlife charity) allows passengers to learn about the wildlife in North Sea.
+- Wildlife Watching Experience (led by ORCA/wildlife charity) allows passengers to learn about the wildlife in the North Sea.

-- Reserved Seating Lounge is fitted with comfortable Pullman seats (fully-reclining leather armchairs) and large TVs.
+- Reserved Seating Lounge is fitted with comfortable Pullman seats (fully-reclining leather armchairs) and large HDTVs.

-- (Deck 12) Ship's top-deck is a Heli Deck with a helipad (helicopter landing area used in cases of emergency).
+(Deck 12) The ship's top-deck is a Heli Deck with a helipad (helicopter landing area used in cases of emergency).

 - Apply handbrake and place the vehicle in park or 1st gear position.
 Switch off the ignition, alarm, electrical equipment, headlights.
 Gas cylinders, if any, must be switched off.
 Lock the vehicle.

 - From your vehicle take only valuables and essential hand baggage.

 - Make a note of your vehicle's location and garage deck number/stairway before leaving the car deck.